Phantom Lancer

 * Shadow Wave will hit Clockwerk every time when he's fighting with an enemy inside Power Cogs.

-* Due to Clockwerk's slow damage output, Dazzle will have more than enough time to Shallow Grave any enemy Clockwerk initiates on.
+* Due to Clockwerk's very low damage output, Dazzle will have more than enough time to Shallow Grave any enemy hero Clockwerk initiates on.

 Additional: